top of page

 Nourishing tip: Focus on:

-• Omega-3s (sardines, walnuts, flaxseed) for anti-inflammatory and mood-supporting effects
+• Omega-3s (sardines, walnuts, flaxseed) for their anti-inflammatory and mood-supporting effects.

-• Bone Broth is dense in nutrients and healing for the gut
+• Bone broth, which is dense in nutrients and healing for the gut.

-• Root vegetables & winter squash, rich in slow-burning carbs that stabilize blood sugar
+• Root vegetables and winter squash, rich in slow-burning carbs that stabilize blood sugar.

 Winter Veggies